Eurasian spoonbill: Breeding

-More northerly breeding populations are fully migratory but may only migrate short distances while other, more southerly populations are resident and nomadic or partially migratory.
 In the Palearctic, the species breeds in spring (e.g. from April) but in tropical parts of its range it times breeding to coincide with rainfall.
 Breeding is normally in single species colonies or in small single species groups amidst mixed-species colonies of other waterbirds such as herons, egrets and cormorants.
-Outside the breeding season Eurasian spoonbills forage singly or in small flocks of up to 100 individuals.
-Migration is usually conducted in flocks of up to 100 individuals.
 Most activity takes place during the morning and evening (although in coastal areas foraging is governed by tidal rhythms), they often roost communally in roosts which are up to 15 km away from the feeding areas.

 The nest is a platform of sticks and vegetation which is either constructed on the ground on islands in lakes and rivers or in dense stands of reeds, bushes, mangroves or deciduous trees up to 5 m above the ground.
 Within colonies neighbouring nests are usually quite close together, no more than 1 or 2 m apart.
 Breeding colonies are normally sited within 10–15 km of feeding areas, often much less (although the species may also feed up to 35–40 km away).

-Feeding
+Migration

+More northerly breeding populations are fully migratory but may only migrate short distances while other, more southerly populations are resident and nomadic or partially migratory.
+Migration is usually conducted in flocks of up to 100 individuals.
+As several bird species, the spoonbills spent some days in stopover sites during migration.
+Spoonbills wintering in Africa, and facing long-distance travel stay for longer in a stopover site spoonbills that perform a shorter migration.
+Stay duration is also determined by population size.

+Food and feeding

 The diet consists of aquatic insects, mollusks, newts, crustaceans, worms, leeches, frogs, tadpoles and small fish up to 10–15 cm long.
 It may also take algae or small fragments of aquatic plants (although these are possibly ingested accidentally with animal matter).
 They use sideways sweeps of their beaks to filter out the tiny fish and shrimps.